Your happiness is in your tribe!

-Often times, your eyes are fixed at a shining goal and your hands are far-stretched to reach it out while your immediate surrounding can hardly see what you are gazing at and struggling with comprehending your arduous quest.
+Often times, your eyes are fixed at a shining goal and your hands are far-stretched to reach it while your immediate surrounding can hardly see what you are gazing at and are struggling with comprehending your arduous quest.

 As Christy Metcalf, business consultant and co-founder of Two Smart Girls puts it: “Your immediate family and friends know the old you, but they can hardly see the person you want to be”.
-Watch the full interview here
+Watch the full interview here.

 This is exactly when you realize the indispensability of belonging to a tribe with common interests and similar aspirations.

-Social media platforms as Facebook, Instagram, and Linkedin offer us a galore of groups that you can join, and where you find priceless resources and support, and an embracing community that endorses your personal development.
+Social media platforms as Facebook, Instagram, and LinkedIn offer us a galore of groups that you can join, and where you find priceless resources and support, and an embracing community that endorses your personal development.

 Through my scope of interests— photography, food, and entrepreneurship, I came to realize the power of these online groups to harness my dream, expand my knowledge, and keep me moving forward.
-Even when unexpected turns of events sap my energy out, my tribe members gracefully lift me up.
+Even when unexpected turns of events sap my energy up, my tribe members gracefully lift me up.